 - Create shadow sidewalk chalk art.

-- Make easy-felt flowers or lei necklaces.
+- Make felt flower crafts or lei necklaces.

 - Color and wear a paper sunflower crown or tiara.

 - Four seasons handprint and fingerprint tree – This is a great activity to do with your child to introduce the idea of seasonal changes.
-Feel free to do all seasons or just a summer tree. (photo below)
+Feel free to do all seasons or just a summer handprint tree. (photo below)

-9. Add Summer Decor to your Home
+10. Add Greenery and Summer Decor to your Home

-10. Read Books about the Summer Solstice
+13. Read Books about the Summer Solstice

 - Under Alaska’s Midnight Sun